 As an African American considering rhinoplasty, researching and finding the right surgeon to perform your nasal surgery can be a very exciting but sometimes anxious period in your life.
 I believe it is always in your best interest to take as much time as necessary researching your surgeon.
 It is also important to take notes during your consultations and always get a second opinion.
 You only want to have this procedure once.
 Remember, most physicians only perform a few rhinoplasty procedures on African Americans patients within there practice on a yearly basis.
 Based on these facts the rate of revision rhinoplasty among African American patients is double that of the national average.

 There is no substitute for the focus and experience Dr. Hamilton has dedicated himself to the mastery of African American rhinoplasty within his practice.
 He has developed several unique procedures that have allowed him to achieve consistently superior results for his rhinoplasty patients.
 We encourage you to contact us today to discuss a rhinoplasty designed just for you.
-We have several forms of consultation available including phone, Skype, and in office for local patients.
+We have several forms of consultation available including phone, video consultation, and in office for local patients.
 For those patient located outside of Los Angeles we understand that it is often inconvenient, time-consuming and expensive for you to fly to our Los Angeles office for a consultation, and then fly back again a few weeks later for surgery.
 So have designed a program to facilitate your experience that will allow you to determine the best options available to you from the comfort of your home.

 Contact Us Now For Your Phone Consultation